sharmingaziani/Weather-API/README.md

 # Weather-API

-Hey there and welcome to a fun API project I did using freenode!
+Hey there and welcome to a fun API project I did using Libera Chat!

+I had a lot of fun incorporating JSON and using IRC Bots to make the project more interesting.

 How it works: